Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

 {\em Main Result.
 Finite Sample Result for Inverse Search}.\\ We now present Theorem~\ref{thrm:finite_Search}, our finite sample result for IRL of the inverse search problem.
 Theorem~\ref{thrm:finite_Search} provides bounds for the Type-I/II and posterior Type-I/II error probabilities of the IRL detector in Definition~\ref{def:IRLstattest_Search} in terms of the sample size of the finite search dataset and uses the following variables.

-The variables $\epsone{\cdot},~\epstwo{\cdot}$ are the minimum perturbations needed for the finite search dataset to satisfy and not satisfy, respectively, the linear NIAC$^{\dag}$ inequalities~\eqref{eqn:NIAC_dag_def} in Theorem~\ref{thrm:Search}. \blue{By constructing a probabilistic bound on these quantities, Theorem~\ref{thrm:finite_Search} results.} \begin{theorem}[Sample complexity for inverse search] Consider an inverse learner with dataset $\datafinsearch{\trialset}$ (\ref{eqn:dataset_finitesample}) detecting if a Bayesian stopping agent is performing optimal search by using the statistical test in Definition~\ref{def:IRLstattest_Search}.
-Assume \ref{asmp:IRL_finite_Search}-\ref{asmp:IRL_finite_Search_3} hold.
-Then,\\ A. \underline{Posterior Type-I/II error probability.}\\ The posterior Type-I ($\ptypeone_{\SHT}$) and Type-II ($\ptypetwo_{\SHT}$) error probabilities are bounded as
+The variables $\epsone{\cdot},~\epstwo{\cdot}$ are the minimum perturbations needed for the finite search dataset to satisfy and not satisfy, respectively, the linear NIAC$^{\dag}$ inequalities~\eqref{eqn:NIAC_dag_def} in Theorem~\ref{thrm:Search}. \begin{theorem}[Sample complexity for inverse search] Consider an inverse learner with dataset $\datafinsearch{\trialset}$ (\ref{eqn:dataset_finitesample}) detecting if a Bayesian stopping agent is performing optimal search by using the statistical test in Definition~\ref{def:IRLstattest_Search}.
+Assume \ref{asmp:IRL_finite_Search} and \ref{asmp:IRL_finite_Search_2} hold.
+Then, the Type-I and Type-II error probabilities for the IRL detector (Definition~\ref{def:IRLstattest_Search}) are bounded as:

-B. \underline{Type-I/II error probability.} The Type-I ($\typeone_{\Search}$) and Type-II ($\typetwo_{\Search}$) error probabilities for inverse search are bounded in terms of the posterior error bounds stated above.

 \end{theorem} The proof of Theorem~\ref{thrm:finite_Search} is in Appendix \ref{appdx:proof_Search}.
-Given the posterior Type-I/II bounds in Theorem~\ref{thrm:finite_Search}-A, the Type-I/II error bounds in Theorem~\ref{thrm:finite_Search}-B can be obtained in the same way as Theorem~\ref{thrm:finite_SHT}; see Appendix~\ref{appdx:proof_finite_bound_SHT} for details.
 Theorem~\ref{thrm:finite_Search} characterizes the robustness of the linear feasibility test in Theorem~\ref{thrm:Search} to finite sample constraints.
-It upper bounds the probability of incorrectly detecting the Bayesian agent as an optimal search agent or not an optimal search agent, in terms of the number of trials recorded by the inverse learner. \blue{Since the NIAC$^\dag$ inequalities are structurally identical to the NIAC inequalities~\eqref{eqn:NIAC_def} of Theorem~\ref{thrm:NIAS_NIAC} for inverse optimal stopping, the finite sample result for inverse search requires a probabilistic bound on the feasibility (or infeasibility) of only a subset of the inequalities of Theorem~\ref{thrm:NIAS_NIAC}.
-In this way, our finite sample result Theorem~\ref{thrm:finite_Search} for inverse search can be viewed as a special case of the finite sample result of Theorem~\ref{thrm:finite_robustness} for inverse optimal stopping}.
+It upper bounds the probability of incorrectly detecting the Bayesian agent as an optimal search agent or not an optimal search agent, in terms of the number of trials recorded by the inverse learner.